rakib53/e-learning/README.md

 # Getting Knowing about our project

-The Live [link](https://e-learning-5590a.web.app//) of this project is https://e-learning-5590a.web.app/
+The Live [link](https://e-learning-5590a.web.app//) of this project is https://e-learning-5590a.web.app/ and the Server of the project is https://github.com/programming-hero-web-course1/b610-lerning-platform-server-side-rakib53

 ## About some features of this project